 How about a closer look at the jewels?
 Very kindly loaned by Nancy at Beladora.
 In Imaginary Texas we like to match our jewelry, hence the Ippolita gemstones.
 And we think Coco Chanel was nuts when she told us to take off a piece, so we flaunt our right to excess by inviting her bracelet to an arm party.
 Take that, understatement.

-The chambray skirt, soft, full, and pocketed to carry nails – as women will in Imaginary Texas – sparkles too.
+The chambray skirt, by Suno.
+Soft, full, and pocketed to carry nails – as women will in Imaginary Texas – sparkles too.

 And the ring matches the chambray!
 Kind of.

 Most of all, we cannot leave Imaginary T. without paying homage to a bracelet.